maciej-w/beautiful-jekyll/_posts/2017-08-14-NodeJS as Windows Service.md

 bigimg: ../img/analog.jpg
 ---

 ### Recently I was given a task of writing a PDF Reporting solution.
-I ended up writing everything using Crystal Reports, due to business reliance
-### But started with this NodeJS as Windows Service setup.
+I ended up writing everything using Crystal Reports, due to business reliance but started with NodeJS as Windows Service setup.

-My thoughts on the setup:
+My thoughts and requirements:
 - should be easy to update for 'future devs' so picked Javascript
-- hould be easy to support so a Windows service sound like a good idea
+- should be easy to support so a Windows service sound like a good idea (easy to check if it's running, can be restarted)

 As I like Node.js I started looking for modules and straight away found:
 - handlebars-pdf module